davehdo/agilemd-widget-custom/README.md

 ### Get an API Key

 Access to AgileMD content via widget requires a Public API Key.
-You can obtain a key for your poject by contacting support@agilemd.com.
+You can obtain a key for your project by contacting support@agilemd.com.

 ### Contribute